 “No”, they replied in unison, “why?”

-“It was involved in a very serious incident earlier.
+“It was involved in an incident earlier.
 Can you tell us when you last saw it?”

 That fucker, she mused accusingly.
 She was back behind the wheel of her imagination breaking the speed limit.
 The fucker being the mechanic she had left her car with days previously.
 A man she had never met before that week.
 Try as she might she couldn’t escape the mental leap from one heinous crime to another.
 Not a burglary surely.
 God, no. Oh no, Jesus, please let it not be a sexual assault.
 Or worse.